koalaman/shellcheck/README.md

     apt-get install ghc libghc-parsec3-dev libghc-json-dev \
       libghc-regex-compat-dev libghc-quickcheck2-dev pandoc

-To build and run the tests, cd to the shellcheck source directory and:
+To build, cd to the shellcheck source directory and:

     $ make